meoknu/gold/readme.md

 #### Permission first attitude

-Absolutely nothing happens in Scatter without the owner's explicit consent.
+Absolutely nothing happens in Gold without the owner's explicit consent.

-The only thing a website that has no user provided permissions can access is the version of the user's Scatter to make sure that they are compatible prior to sending any requests.
+The only thing a website that has no user provided permissions can access is the version of the user's Gold to make sure that they are compatible prior to sending any requests.

-Before a website may request signatures for transactions they **must** notify Scatter of the network they are using and request an
+Before a website may request signatures for transactions they **must** notify Gold of the network they are using and request an
 Identity.
-Only once an Identity is provided will they have the ability to push signature requests into Scatter which will prompt the user to take action.
+Only once an Identity is provided will they have the ability to push signature requests into Gold which will prompt the user to take action.

 Every field of every request is prominently displayed to the user to make sure they are fully aware of what they are signing.